Skip to content

 StatusMeaningWho can write

 plannedDesign is being filled in.
-No data uploaded yet.Owner, collaborators with edit role, project members per role
+No data uploaded yet.Users with experiments.edit and visibility

 [Screenshot: status pill control showing the three states]

-A given experiment has exactly one design plugin (selected by its type) but can be analyzed by many analysis plugins over time.
+A given experiment has exactly one design-owning plugin, selected by its type, but it can be analyzed by many ANALYSIS or FULL plugins over time.

 See Plugins for the full plugin model.